-NOTE 10 - RELATED-PARTY TRANSACTIONS
+NOTE 8 - RELATED-PARTY TRANSACTIONS

-The SLCPDC is related to the St. Lawrence County Industrial Development Agency Local Development Corporation (SLCIDA-LDC) through common board membership and officers.
+The SLCPDC is related to the St. Lawrence County Industrial Development Agency - Local Development Corporation (SLCIDA-LDC) through common board membership and officers.
+There were no financial transaction between the SLCPDC and SLCIDA-LDC during the years 203 and 2022.